JanHerca/urantiapedia/output/wikijs/en/article/Spiritual_Fellowship_Journal/Psalms_Today_6.md

 Wonder and awe, dedication and worship are inspired by the Creator's fathomless presence in the cosmos.

-Be led by your loving universe superiors, $O$ mortal, that you too may give the Paradise Father first place in your life!
+Be led by your loving universe superiors, O mortal, that you too may give the Paradise Father first place in your life!

 Happy is the person who senses the universal unity of all things.